Hokkaido Crab Guide: King, Snow, or Hair? Best Season & Where to Eat

 Hokkaido Crab Nigiri Sushi - Fresh and Sweet

-Crab paste (Miso) grilled right in the shell.
+This is for the foodies.
+Crab paste (Miso) is grilled right in the shell, often mixed with a bit of Sake.
 The savory aroma of burnt soy sauce and the rich, creamy taste of the paste are absolutely addictive.

 Grilled Crab Miso (Kani Koura-yaki) in Hokkaido